IBM/cics-bundle-gradle/README.md

              password = '$password'
          }
     ```
-    *Note:* This example includes username and password information from a `gradle.properties` file.
- Other solutions for avoiding plain-text credentials exist.

  2. Invoke the `deployCICSBundle` task in your build to deploy the bundle to the target cicsplex and region